Ashton Central Swimming Club

 4.1A rolling two-year budget should be prepared and should be reviewed annually against actual.

-4.2The budget is required for Swim mark Accreditation and is due in July of each year.
+4.2The budget is required for Swim Mark Accreditation and is due in July of each year.

 4.3Producing a Club budget will help identify any potential difficulties before they happen.
 Knowing how the club is performing against the budget supports decision making.